krobledo/Focus/README.md

 # Focus
-No Distractions == Higher Grades!
+Study Timer

-This is meant to run a simple loop for an Arduino, which I wired some LEDs to.
+This is meant to run a simple loop for an Arduino, which I wired some LEDs to (between 2-13).
 The purpose is to have them switch on and off, to point out whether its study time or break time.

 I want to modify the code so that I can eventually add the following: